rayniP2342/ECOSTRESS_Chapter1/Docs/LitReview/Semi-Arid ET.md

 - Correlation of ET to shallow soil layers typical of semi-arid ecosystems -- High evaporative demand, poor infiltration (Scott et al, 2000)
 - Precip rarely percolates below 10 cm in the summer (in this region), roots below this depth are not wetted
-- Near zero ET prior to summer rains (also Kurc and Small, 2004; Scott et al, 2006)
 - When plants dormant, E will dominate ET
 - T response not seen until 3 weeks following start of summer rainfall
 - Peak T rates rarely sustain more than a day (almost always in a water limited state)